learn-co-students/staff-onboarding-reading-internal-flatiron-staff/README.md

-# General Onboarding - Admin
+# General Onboarding - Reading

-Here are all of the tasks...
+Here are things for you to read

 - asdf